Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions: Discussion

 \section{Discussion}

-We have shown that existing contrastive objectives approximate a particular kernel $\Kctr$, and that Kernel PCA yields an optimal representation for supervised linear prediction under the assumption that positive pairs have similar labels.
-We have further demonstrated that, on synthetic problems where $\Kctr$ is known, running contrastive learning followed by Kernel PCA can yield a good approximation of this representation across multiple parameterizations and losses, although constrained parameterizations and weaker augmentations both reduce approximation quality.
+We have shown that existing contrastive objectives approximate the kernel $\Kctr$, and that Kernel PCA yields an optimal representation for linear prediction under Assumption \ref{assump:smooth_target}.
+We have further demonstrated on two synthetic tasks that running contrastive learning followed by Kernel PCA can yield good approximate representations across multiple parameterizations and losses, although constrained parameterizations and weaker augmentations both reduce approximation quality.

 Our analysis (in particular Theorem \ref{thm:minimax}) assumes that the distribution of views $p(A)$ is shared between the contrastive learning task and the downstream learning task.
 In practice, the distribution of underlying examples $p(Z)$ and the augmentation distribution $p(A | Z)$ often change when fine-tuning a self-supervised pretrained model.
 An interesting future research direction would be to quantify how the minimax optimality of our representation is affected under such a distribution shift.
+Our analysis also focuses on the standard ``linear evaluation protocol'', which determines representation quality based on the accuracy of a linear predictor.
+This measurement of quality may not be directly applicable to tasks other than classification and regression (e.g. object detection and segmentation), or to other downstream learning methods (e.g. fine-tuning or $k$-nearest-neighbors).
+In these other settings, our theoretical framework is not directly applicable, but we might still hope that the view-invariant features arising from Kernel PCA with $\Kctr$ would be useful.